 - respect privacy and confidentiality

 - provide clear and accurate information in guidelines

 The HPRA is committed to providing a high quality of service in all activities.
 In the event that any stakeholder is dissatisfied with the quality of service provided, formal procedures are in place for managing complaints.
-The HPRA will investigate complaints in a confidential, objective and timely manner and will provide a response to the matters raised.
+HPRA staff with complaints handling training will investigate complaints in a confidential, objective and timely manner and will provide a response to the matters raised.
 We promise that making a complaint will have no implication for your dealings and contacts with the HPRA.
 Where appropriate, corrective actions will be implemented with a view to improving performance.